sree2000/qopBot/README.md

-# qopBot
+# CopBot
-For the qops
+For the copps